SCUR0/PowerShell-Scripts/README.md

 ### Clear-StuckPrintQueue.ps1

   Checks for stuck print jobs on print server.
 It will first attempt to remove the errored job gracefully.
 If that fails it will stop the print service and remove job from files.

-### Export-VMs.ps1

-  Simple script that exports a copy of all VMs to a backup directory.

 ### Get-PendingRestarts.ps1